sadiqful/kudan/README.md

 Ouster Library
 ========

 Ouster is a library that allows users interact with sensor hardware and recorded sensor data.
 This is suitable for prototyping, evaluation and other non-safety critical applications using Python or C++.
-The C++ library has a wide range of use cases for implementing and intereacting with sensors.
+The C++ library has a wide range of use cases for implementing and intereacting with sensors while the Python library supports frame-based access to lidar data as numpy datatypes and a responsive visualizer for pcap and sensor.

 What you can achieve with the Library